 Mean score of companies in the Dairy Processing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fonterra Co-operative Group Limited reported total greenhouse gas emissions of approximately 25,823,000,000 kg CO2e.
-This includes 1,347,000,000 kg CO2e from Scope 1 emissions, 500,000,000 kg CO2e from Scope 2 emissions, and 23,976,000,000 kg CO2e from Scope 3 emissions.
-Fonterra has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 30% by FY2030, using FY2018 as the base year.
-Additionally, the company plans to achieve a 50.4% reduction in these emissions by FY2030 under specific energy and industrial targets.
-Furthermore, Fonterra is committed to ensuring that 70% of its suppliers by emissions will have science-based targets by 2024, and 78.2% by FY2028.
-The company also targets a 30% reduction in Scope 1 and 3 emissions from dairy per tonne of fat-and-protein-corrected milk by FY2030.
-Notably, Fonterra has pledged to eliminate deforestation across its primary deforestation-linked commodities by December 31, 2025.
-These initiatives reflect Fonterra's commitment to sustainability and its role in addressing climate change within the food and beverage processing sector in New Zealand and globally.
+This includes Scope 1 emissions of about 1,347,000,000 kg CO2e, Scope 2 emissions of around 500,000,000 kg CO2e, and significant Scope 3 emissions totalling approximately 23,976,000,000 kg CO2e.
+Fonterra has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50.4% by FY2030, using FY2018 as the baseline.
+Additionally, the company is committed to ensuring that 78.2% of its suppliers and customers, based on emissions, will have science-based targets by FY2028.
+Furthermore, Fonterra plans to reduce Scope 1 and 3 emissions from dairy by 30% per tonne of fat-and-protein-corrected milk by FY2030.
+The company also pledges to achieve no deforestation across its primary deforestation-linked commodities by 31st December 2025.
+These targets align with the science-based targets initiative (SBTi) and reflect Fonterra's commitment to sustainable practices in the food and beverage processing sector, headquartered in New Zealand.

 Access structured emissions data, company-specific emission factors, and source documents